drhsqlite/fossil-mirror/www/gitusers.md

         fossil remote home

 The first command is nearly identical to the Git version, but the second is considerably simpler.
-And to be fair, you won’t find that second command in all Git tutorials: the more common one we found with web searches is “`git push --set-upstream home master`”.
+And to be fair, you won’t find the “`git config`” command above in all Git tutorials.
+The more common alternative we found with web searches is even longer:
+“`git push --set-upstream home master`”.

 Where Fossil really wins is in the next step, making the initial commit from home: